Ghazi Minara

-Ghazi Minara is a small village located in Sheikhupura, Punjab, Pakistan.
-It lies near a railway crossing on 3 km Lahore-Sargodha Road.
-The village was rich in terms of agriculture.
-However, due to increasing population, most of the land has been commercialized.
-It is close to the historical site Hiran Minar.
+Ghazi Minara is a small village located in Sheikhupura District, Punjab, Pakistan.
+It lies near a railway crossing on 3 km Lahore-Sargodha Road, 6 km away from Sheikhupura city.
+The village is close to the historical site of Hiran Minar.
+The economy is dominated by agriculture and tourism.
+The Government Highschool Ghazi Minara was established in 1952.
+Hajvery University has a sub campus at Ghazi Minara.